sbutcher/docs/docs/pythoncontainers.md

 ### Wallclock Results

 The following statistics were gathered from the Grid Engine `qacct` command, and rounded to the nearest whole number for readability.
-Walltimes were also compared with output from the time command, to ensure results were correct.
+Walltimes were compared with the output of  passing the `time` command to the python command, to give confidence in the results.

 #### Processor type: Xeon E5-2683 v4

 | Task | Wallclock/s | ioops  | mem/MB   |
 | --- | ----:   | ---: | ----: |